answarck/libakamaibmp-research/README.md

 Repeat this process for every mapped region.

-### 10. Merge the dumped segments
+### 10. Rebuild the library

-After dumping all segments, they must be merged back into a single file.
+After dumping all segments, rebuild the library from the dumped memory.

-Navigate to the directory where the segments were saved.

-### 11. Rebuild the library

-Create a new file large enough to hold all segments:
+Navigate to the directory where the segments were saved and create a new file large enough to hold all segments:

 ```
 truncate -s $((size)) libakamai_deobfuscated.so